Lindzsy/curriculum/phase2/dreaming_of_the_future.md

     [this](http://github.com/applegrain/creact) material to teach how to use it from Rails.
     She says "I did the official tutorial - which left much to be desired - and then started working on a small side project.
 The tutorial I linked to above should be pretty exhaustive in the explanations and geared towards someone that does not have a lot of experience with JavaScript" and also "let me know if I can help in any way!", which means that she's available to help you with it!
+  * Three.js lets you do 3D stuff, [here](http://gilesbowkett.blogspot.com/2014/04/build-anime-robot-in-webgl-using-threejs.html) is one that walks you through building a Tachikoma.
 * CSS
   * [This](http://codepen.io/alexmwalker/pen/paHcG) CSS thing looks amazing!
     I had no idea you could do stuff like that with CSS!